Nabhag8848/RocketChat.Apps-OAuth2/README.md

 </div>

 ```

-Backward Compatible Approach to Authorize (OAuth2) in RocketChat.Apps incase of different workflow depending upon the platform
+    Backward Compatible Approach to Authorize (OAuth2) in RocketChat.Apps incase of different workflow depending upon the platform using
+    Notion Authorization as example to document this.
+There are limitations of current version of apps-engine and will improve it in future.
+    Check About-Project Section to know the Limiation.

 ```

 ##  📜 Getting Started